How do they live?

 What problems do they face?

 All the Papuan peoples have suffered greatly under the Indonesian occupation which began in 1963.
-The Indonesian army has a long history of human rights violations against the Papuans, and the racist Indonesian soldiers generally view the Papuan people as little more than animals.
+The Indonesian army has a long history of human rights violations against the Papuans, and the racist Indonesian soldiers generally view the Papuan people with racist disdain.

 |Korowai man baking sago over the fire, West Papua. |